 Creating 5+ Whys Tool

-As we already described in Creative Tools article, creative thinking tools can only be used within a scope of a project.
+As we already described in the Creative Tools article, creative thinking tools can only be used within a scope of a project.
 At this point, we assume that there we have already created the project.

 Now, click on Creative Tools on the left side menu of the project.
 You will be taken to the creative tools page, where you are able to see all the tools already used in the project, as well as create others.